yifanzhang-pro/syntax-semantics/template-math/prompt.md

             f.write(json.dumps({"problem": problem, "solution_code": solution_code, "solution_wocode": solution_wocode, "result": str(result), "idx": i}) + '\n')
 ```

 # [Instruction]: Can you compose a new problem template which has exactly the same reasoning structure of this new origin problem?
 You need to utilized predefined variable lists first_names, last_names, items, places, us_counties. **You only need to write down the function generate_problem_and_solution_code() and get_params_combination()**, I suggest you to get integer params.
-Your problem and answer should be in the same distribution as GSM8K (Karl Cobbe et al., 2021).
+Your problem and answer should be in the same distribution as the MATH dataset (Hendrycks et al., 2021).

 <system>
 Requirement: